willblake01/raspberry-pi-neopixels/README.md

 ### Native module mismatch

-Rebuild after switching node versions:

 ``` bash
 npm rebuild rpi-ws281x
 ```

-### Accidentally used system node?

-Check:
+### Wrong Node?

 ``` bash
 which node
 sudo which node
 ```

-Use the fixed script (`start:root`) to ensure the correct Node binary.
+Make sure the script points to the nvm Node.

 ------------------------------------------------------------------------